James Wolfenden: Era ends

 On February 13, 1946, true to his promise to McClure, Wolfenden announced he would not seek another term in Congress.
 In a press release, he stated: "It will always be one of my cherished theories that I have voted in accordance with my conscience in an effort to protect the best interests of Delaware County".

-On May 23, he was involved in a bizarre boating accident while on vacation in Ocean City, New Jersey.
+On May 23, he was involved in a boating accident while on vacation in Ocean City, New Jersey.
 The Evening Bulletin reported that Wolfenden was aboard the Ram, 28-foot cabin cruiser, as a guest of assistant county coroner, Charles H. Drewes, when an engine backfire caused seventy gallons of gasoline that had just been loaded to explode.
 Wolfenden was in the cockpit and sprayed with flaming gasoline, then blown overboard by the force of the explosion.

 He was rescued and spent several days recovering from first and second degree burns in a Hamonton nursing home owned by a relative.
 With his left foot remaining permanently injured, his voting attendance declined, along with his health.
 As he was having another operation on his foot at Temple University Hospital, he died on April 8, 1949, two years after leaving office.

-James Wolfenden had faithfully represented Delaware County for eighteen years, the longest tenure of any to hold the office since Tom Butler.
+James Wolfenden had represented Delaware County for eighteen years, the longest tenure of any to hold the office since Tom Butler.
 His service covered the entire Hoover and Roosevelt presidencies and the first two years of Truman's.
 He served as both a majority and minority member of the House, attaining the positions of Assistant House Republican Whip and chairman of Pennsylvania's GOP delegation, as well as being the state's ranking member.

 His record showed he was basically an isolationist and protectionist, but did show compassion towards the elderly with his favorable Social Security Act vote and towards children with his School Lunch vote.
 He also took a small, but initial step towards assuring civil rights for all Americans by voting to abolish the poll tax in federal elections.
 All in all, his service was neither distinguished or inspired, but did attempt to balance the interests of a district that was undergoing a rapid transition from primarily sleepy rural to a growing, bustling bedroom community.